All Episodes

 Now, this is election night coverage.

-Dan rather talking about the closeness of the race, and they called Florida to pull it back, and he was making excuses for all of that.
+Dan Rather talking about the closeness of the race, and they call Florida to pull it back, and he was making excuses for all of that.

-Um, Les Moonvis, the uh the chief executive at CBS has shot back at Rather, saying that uh those those remarks that Rather made about Katie Courick being uh dumbing it down and tarting it up were sexist.
+Now, Les Moonvus, the chief executive at CBS, has shot back at Rather, saying that those remarks that Rather made about Katie Couric being dumbing it down and tarting it up were sexist.

 Now, this is interesting because I thought only Republicans could be sexists.

-And don't forget coming up with a story, Kim Gandhi of the Nags, the National Association of the Gals, blaming me for uh this this epidemic of spousal abuse out there.
+And don't forget coming up with a story, Kim Gandhi of the NAGS, the National Association of Gals, blaming me for this epidemic of spousal abuse out there.

-Frankly, don't know how that's possible, but remember she is a woman and she's a nag.
+Frankly, I don't know how that's possible, but remember, she's a woman and she's a nag.

 One in six women are beaten up by their husbands.

-Don't why did it telling you what was out there?
+Don't why it's telling you what was out there.

 I don't know.